 Mr. Toth holds a Certified Management Accountant (CMA) designation and a Bachelor of Commerce, Accounting degree from Concordia University (Montreal, Canada).Dismiss

-David Kohl is currently Chief Operational Excellence Officer at Econolite Group, Inc., reporting directly to Econolite Group President and Chief Operating Officer Abbas Mohaddes.
+David Kohl is currently Vice President, Process Improvement at Econolite, reporting directly to Econolite President and Chief Operating Officer Abbas Mohaddes.
 Mr. Kohl is responsible for the strategy, management and execution of the Company’s efficiency and effectiveness improvement programs.
 Mr. Kohl is charged with process improvement initiatives across the entire organization.

 Mr. Kohl has nearly 40 years of operations management experience in the precision sheet metal fabrication and transportation industries.
 He is an American Society for Quality certified Six Sigma Black Belt, and Manager of Quality/Organizational Excellence.

-A 30-year veteran with the Econolite Group, Mr. Kohl was named Chief Excellence Officer in 2008.
-Prior to this position, Mr. Kohl was the Chief Operating Officer at California Chassis (Anahiem, Calif.).
+A 30-year veteran with the Econolite, Mr. Kohl was named Vice President, Process Improvement in 2017.
+Prior to this position, Mr. Kohl has been the Chief Operational Excellence Officer at Econolite, and Chief Operating Officer at California Chassis (Anaheim, Calif.).
 Mr. Kohl started his career at Gibbons Enclosures, Inc. (Industry, Calif.), holding positions with increasing responsibilities eventually being named General Manager.